msadowski/weeklyrobotics/_posts/2020-11-30-weekly-robotics-119.md

 {:.post-source}
 [IEEE Spectrum](https://spectrum.ieee.org/automaton/robotics/robotics-hardware/boston-dynamics-spot-chernobyl)

 I've linked to the video of Spot in Chernobyl in the last week's issue but seeing the information in this article I thought it would be worth expanding on the topic.
-According to the article the best thing about using legged robots in such environments is that their locomotion don't disturb the radioactive dust on the floor as much a a wheeled robot or a drone would.
+According to the article, the best thing about using legged robots in such environments is that their locomotion doesn’t disturb the radioactive dust on the floor as much a wheeled robot or a drone would.

 Another interesting information contained in the article is on how little testing has been done on robots failing under radiation, an example provided is a KUKA LBR800 robot arm that "stopped operating after a large radiation dose of 164.55(±1.09) Gy to its end effector, and the component causing the failure was an optical encoder".
 For reference 1-2 Gy dose to a whole body for a human causes radiation sickness and possible death, while 8Gy "is usually just straight-up death".
 If you would like to know more about Spot in Chernobyl then check out [this RACE webinar](https://youtu.be/CyK5hYoeoDI) by Guy Burroughes.